H4KKR/pytubeX/README.md

 # pytubeX
 An improvised fork from `pytube3` that has been left unmaintained for months.
 I've fixed the bugs, done a bit of spring cleaning and got it working for the updated YouTube site that broke it.
 Will happily give back control to the origional owners of `pytube3` if they want it!

+# FAIR USE POLICY
+  * You may not use this software to download any material you do not have express permission to download.
+We will not aid any illicit activity or piracy!
+  	* Think of us like a knife manufacturer.
+We have a legitimate use for knives, so the knife manufacturer shouldn't be held responsible for the rise in knifecrime rates in London.
+It is completely your choice to misuse this software and your choice it will remain, I will not be held responsible.

 ## Table of Contents
   * [Installation](#installation)
   * [Quick start](#quick-start)